Sheikh-A/flexproject/README.md

 - Uses React Router
 - Styled-Components
 - Dog CEO API built into front-end for fun, this is accessable without logging in.
+- Added responsiveness to website for extra large screen @2000px and mobile view @500px